tc39/proposal-bigint/README.md

 # BigInt: Arbitrary precision integers in JavaScript

 Daniel Ehrenberg, Igalia.
-Stage 3
+Stage 4

+This proposal is complete and already merged into ECMA262 specification.
+See the specification text [here](https://tc39.es/ecma262/).

 Thanks for help and feedback on this effort from Brendan Eich, Waldemar Horwat, Jaro Sevcik, Benedikt Meurer, Michael Saboff, Adam Klein, Sarah Groff-Palermo and others.